oracle-devrel/kubernetes-mutating-admission-controller/MutatingAdmissionController/certificateInstructions/ReadMeCerts.md

 We need to specify the password to use to encrypt the certificates.
 For ease of use I'm using `deploymentmacpassword` OF course you should NEVER use that in production

-`KEY_PASSWORD=deploymentmacpassword`
+`export KEY_PASSWORD=deploymentmacpassword`

 `echo $KEY_PASSWORD > $KEYS_DIR/password`

-For these instructions this will be used for every password, in reality you wouldn't do this but would do use a different password for keay key and key store
+For these instructions this will be used for every password, in reality you wouldn't do this but would do use a different password for key key and key store

 ### The root certificate authority key / certificate